 Researchers are still trying to understand exactly how the brain uses MeCP2 and how problems with the protein cause the typical features of Rett syndrome.
 Normally, MeCP2 helps to "turn off" certain genes that make different proteins in nerve cells and other cells.
 Without MeCP2, the body keeps making these products, even when it no longer needs them.
 After a while, having high amounts of these products in the body may actually start to damage the nervous system and cause the problems of Rett syndrome.

-can exhibit the classic Rett phenotype.
+Klinefelter syndrome can exhibit the classic Rett phenotype.
 However, some familial cases of Rett syndrome have been found in which male siblings were born with severe encephalopathy and died by one to two years of age.
 Genetic analyses showed the same

-- Co-regulation of the MECP2 gene.
-The MECP2 gene and the early growth response gene 2 (EGR2) influence each other while the brain develops.
+MECP2 gene and the early growth response gene 2 influence each other while the brain develops.
 Scientists have confirmed that the interaction of these genes is important in people with Rett syndrome and autism.8

 Other Activities and Advances